BigSoftVideo/DOTEbase/clip-presets.md

 This is useful when there are different collections of elements that could be applicable, eg. one could apply the desired Preset for Tags only, followed by the desired Preset for Annotation style and colour only.
 This gives more flexibility with fewer Presets.
 - Note that Annotation style and Background elements in a Preset save the status of the colour, ie. is it toggled on or off.
+- Unlike [Colour Swatch Presets](colour-manager.md), Clip Presets are applied once only and forgotten; they are _NOT_ styles that can be associated with Clips in which all changes to the Style apply to all Clips with that style.